 Illegal Gaming in Indiana

 Video Poker/Cherry Master machines are in wide spread use throughout the State.
 These can be found in bars, private clubs and truck stops.
 These illegal machines number in the thousands.
-Pea shake parlors, a numbers game, can be found in some communities.
-Internet gambling, book-making, card games for money and numbers games can also be found in Indiana.
+Pea shake parlors, book-making, card games for money and numbers games can also be found in Indiana.

 Other High Risk Gambling Activity